Akashkroy69/WaetherAppGoober/README.md

              .commit()
          This code will add the fragment to the MainActivity but the fragment will come over the other UI elements.
          To resolve this issue we have declared a view component in the activity_main.xml file; FrameLayout
+ #7-10-21
+        Starting to refactor for shifting Navigation on Navigation Architecture Component